How do I know if my Roomba is charging? (Light Turns Off)

 ‘Is my Roomba actually charging?’

 Hence, there is no way to tell if the Roomba is charging or not.
-Many people go online and start searching ‘How to know if my Roomba is charging.
+Many people go online and start searching ‘How to know if mine is charging.‘ 🙂

 Understanding the charging process of a Roomba